Activities to Change or Avoid:

 Avoid sitting while keeping the hip sharply flexed for long periods.
-This will allow the muscle to become tight, making it stiff, and more likely to compress the nerve when the hip is straightened.
-Doing this while you are wearing tight pants, like jeans, it will compress the nerve and create the tingling while still seated.
+Frequently, this leaves the muscle tight, making it stiff and more likely to compress the nerve when the hip is straightened.
+Doing this while wearing tight pants, like jeans, will compress the nerve and create tingling while still seated.

-Sleeping in a fetal position tends to make the muscle stiff thigh tingle and numb upon waking.
+Sleeping in a fetal position tends to make this muscle stiff.
+Consequently, the thigh is tingly and numb upon waking.
+Sometimes, a pillow between the knees will help.

-Sports activities that have agressive or very imbalanced hip flexion with tilt like skiiing, running (or walking) on the beach, volleyball, etc. can aggravate this condition as this muscle is very involved in balancing the hip while you are upright.
+Sports activities with aggressive or imbalanced hip flexion with a tilt, like skiing, running (or walking) on the beach, volleyball, etc., can aggravate pain and tingling along the side of the thigh as this muscle is very involved in balancing the hip while you are upright.

-Sitting at a counter, massage table or public transportation without adequate leg room or with your legs crossed for long periods can aggravate a latent trigger point.
+Sitting at a counter, massage table or on public transportation without adequate legroom or with your legs crossed for long periods can aggravate a latent trigger point.

-Walking lunges are great to retrain the movement of the hips, strengthen the hamstrings, strengthen the erectors and lengthen the hip flexors that support the shortened TFL.
-Make sure that the knee is behind the hip at the bottom of the movement.
+Walking lunges are great self-care for pain and tingling along the side of the high.
+Lunges retrain the movement of the hips, strengthen the hamstrings, strengthen the erectors, and lengthen the hip flexors that support the shortened TFL.
+Ensure the knee is behind the hip at the bottom of the movement.

 Do 5 sets of 12 with about one minute of rest in between.